1. K-State home

 –The paper should be free of spelling and grammatical errors.

-–Your work's suitability for the capstone paper will be judged on whether it adequately pulls together texts and topics from primary texts courses you deem to be especially significant to your theme.
-You need not incorporate every primary text you have read in your course of study.
+–Your work's suitability for the capstone paper will be judged on whether it adequately pulls together texts and topics from primary texts courses the student deems to especially significant to their theme.
+They need not incorporate every primary text they have read in their course of study.

 –If you need additional guidance, please consult with the program director, Dr. Laurie Johnson, lauriej@ksu.edu